 Are there areas prone to grime build up?
 If you prefer hand washing, just be aware of riveted handles, which can attract grime around the rivet points inside the pan and can require cleaning around these for hygiene reasons.

-Staying in your price range
+Is in your price range

 Let’s be real, the price you pay plays an important part in this decision.